Personal Injury Lawyer in New York

 However, before filing a claim, there are certain things you must prove to determine whether you even have a case:

-Navigating the aftermath of a serious accident or injury can be extremely difficult, but a personal injury attorney can assist you with the various legal aspects of your situation.
+Navigating the aftermath of a serious accident or injury can be extremely difficult, but a personal injury lawyer in New York can assist you with the various legal aspects of your situation.
 An attorney will not only be able to explain the law and how it applies to your case but can also provide personalized information and advice specifically tailored to your unique circumstances.

 At Keith D. Silverstein & Associates, we assist our clients by: